nicklockwood/iNotify/README.txt

 lastReminded - The last date on which the user was reminded of a notification.
 You can use this in combination with the remindPeriod to determine if the app should check again.
 Set this to nil to clear the reminder delay.

-delegate - An object you have supplied that implements the iVersionDelegate protocol, documented below.
-Use this to detect and/or override iVersion's default behaviour.
+delegate - An object you have supplied that implements the iNotifyDelegate protocol, documented below.
+Use this to detect and/or override iNotify's default behaviour.

 Advanced methods